PetMeetly helps you find a perfect breeding mate for your Bernese Mountain Dog

 - Health testing

-Before breeding any Bernese Mountain Dogs, a number of health tests should be performed to check for any hereditary health concerns.
+Before breeding any Bernese Mountain Dogs, several health tests should be performed to check for any hereditary health concerns.
 Testing for hip dysplasia, elbow dysplasia, and eye abnormalities, among other health concerns, is recommended by the Bernese Mountain Dog Club of America (BMDCA).
 Breeding dogs with excellent health histories may help lessen the likelihood of health issues being passed on to their pups.

 - Genetic Diversity